What the Rose did to the Cypress

 What the Rose did to the Cypress is a Persian fairy tale.
 Andrew Lang included it in The Brown Fairy Book (1904), with the note "Translated from two Persian MSS. in the possession of the British Museum and the India Office, and adapted, with some reservations, by Annette S. Beveridge."

 Alternate names

 The story is alternatively named Rose and Cypress, Gul o Sanaubar, Qissa Gul-o-Sanaubar or What the Rose did to the Pine.
-Author Garcin de Tassy translated it to French language as Rose & Cyprès, and Felix Liebrecht to German, under the name Rose und Cypresse.
+Author Garcin de Tassy translated it into French as Rose & Cyprès, and Felix Liebrecht into German, as Rose und Cypresse.

 Origins and interpretation

 Professor Mahomed-Nuri Osmanovich Osmanov translated the word "Gul" as 'rose, flower', and "Sanaubar" as 'cypress'.

 The tale is described as having "Hindustani" origin, and scholar Christine Goldberg, in her book Turandot's Sisters, indicated that it belongs to a literary tradition that migrated to Europe in the Middle Ages.
 The story is also said to be famous in Iran.